 Next you'll be prompted to connect your Postmark account.
-In the Credentials tab in the settings of the Postmark Server you want to use for this integration, copy the "Server API Token" from the text box and paste it to the X-Postmark-Server-Token field in the Zapier display when asked.
+In the API Tokens tab in the settings of the Postmark Server you want to use for this integration, copy the "Server API Token" from the text box and paste it to the X-Postmark-Server-Token field in the Zapier display when asked.
 Zapier will then confirm your Postmark account.

 Creating Your Email Template